 What is sustainable Fintech?

 A sustainable Fintech business or “green business” is an enterprise with a minimal negative impact on the global or local environment, community, society, or economy.
 It is a business that aims to satisfy triple profits.
-Often, sustainable Fintech businesses have progressive environmental and human rights policies.
+Often, these businesses have progressive environmental and human rights policies.
 In general, a business is described as green if it meets the following four criteria:

 1. It incorporates the principles of sustainability into each of its business decisions.